Meeba-The-Programmer/data_cleaning_script_v1.2.0/README.md

 - [ ] Add data validation checks
 - [ ] Explore scheduling with cron or GitHub Actions

-## 🤝 Contributing
+## Contributing

 This is an early-stage project.
-Contributions and suggestions are welcome!
+Suggestions are welcome!

 ---